the-turing-way/the-turing-way/project_management/first_newsletter.md

 **Workshop location and sign-up**
 * [Sheffield - 18th March](https://www.eventbrite.co.uk/e/build-a-binderhub-registration-55336756729)

+Please share this message with anyone you think would be interested.

-We look forward to your contributions!
+Thank you for reading, and we look forward to your contributions!

 The Turing Way project team

+> Link to contact section in README or CONTRIBUTING guidelines?